nerc-esces/python-advanced-esces/_episodes/12-parallelism-friendly-data-formats.md

 >> cluster.shutdown()
 >> ~~~
 >> {: .language-python}
->> Optimal workers is probably 10 and execution should take around 22 seconds.
-Single threaded execution time is 57 seconds.
+>> Optimal workers is probably 10 and execution should take around 25 seconds.
+Single threaded execution time is about 1 minute 30 seconds.
+>> Beyond around 10 workers being requested Dask might not create them all if it isn't able to divide the task up.
 > {: .solution}
 {: .challenge}